afiqilyasaakmal/afiqilyasaakmal/README.md

 # Welcome to My Profile!
-The name's Afiq Ilyasa Akmal.
-I'm an undergraduate student currently enrolling Information Systems at University of Indonesia.
+My name's Afiq Ilyasa Akmal.
+I'm an undergraduate student majoring in Information Systems at University of Indonesia, Depok.